codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/terraform.md

 Add you service account json  as a pipeline variable called `ACCOUNT_JSON_CONTENT`.
 The content of this variable will be used in order to authenticate to Google cloud.

-## Running Terraform with Codefresh
+## Create a CI/CD pipeline for Terraform

 Here is the whole pipeline: